The Importance of Breath in Yoga

 As a result emotional stress and random thoughts are less likely to occur.
 So basically the whole system gets a break.
 The energy, the prana, begins to flow more freely pushing through any emotional and physical blockages and thus freeing the body and mind.
 Which results in the “feel good” effect after a yoga practice.

 So we can safely say that breath has an intimate relationship to the overall movement of prana (life energy) throughout the entire body.

 In our physical practice breath also has everything to do with our structural alignment and the patterns in which we hold, perceive and move the body.
 Breath awareness can eliminate joint compression and other imbalances from one’s postures and attitudes.
 Awareness of breath is also the foundation for flowing seamlessly in movement through an Ashtanga Vinyasa practice.

-Breath and Mind
+Breath in yoga and connection with our Mind

 If you have practiced some serious meditation you will have noticed and seen that when the breath moves, the mind moves as well.
 Of course this works both ways so as the mind moves, the breath moves too.